NovatecConsulting/SemanticSegmentation-Examples/README.md

 **2. Carvana Image Masking Challenge: Training U-Net:**

 First of all you have to download the datasets of the Carvana Challenge: https://www.kaggle.com/c/carvana-image-masking-challenge

 Make sure, that you have installed all the needed libraries and frameworks like tensorflow-GPU and Keras.
 For this application, you will need a GPU.

-Run the provided Notebook (model_cnn) in the folder and train your model.
+Run the provided Notebook (model_cnn) in the Carvana Image Masking folder and train your model.